skovsboll/suburb/README.md

 ### The developer friendly build graph

 A build tool that connects other build tools with a real build graph.
-Unlike many other build tools, Suburb does not try to take over the world.
+Unlike many other build tools, Suburb does not try to lock you in.
 It lets you work using the tools that you love.
+Think of it as a build graph that connects other build tools and applies caching and (#dynamic-discovery)[dynamic discovery].

 ### A taste of Suburb